 In its efforts to improve the quality of instruction at Anderson University and meet the requirements of the Higher Learning Commission, the university has elected to engage in outcome-based assessment activities.
-These endeavors occur at the institutional level addressing the liberal arts curriculum and at the departmental level evaluating the outcomes of the major.
 Data generated from these assessment activities are analyzed and recommendations developed to improve the educational activities of the university.
 In order to accomplish these aims, students are invited and expected to participate in assessment activities at both the institutional and departmental levels.